Art4/json-api-client/docs/objects-introduction.md

 ## Value access

-JSON API Client will parse a JSON API content into a hierarchical object stucture.
+JsonApiClient will parse a JSON API content into a hierarchical object stucture.
 Every object implements the `AccessInterface` and has these methods for getting the values:

 - `has($key)`: Check, if a value exists
 - `get($key)`: Get a value